steuernb/NLR-Annotator/readme.md

 ## Requirements

-### MEME suite version 4.9.1
+### MEME suite

 The MEME suite is available at [http://meme-suite.org/index.html](http://meme-suite.org/index.html)

-Please note that the most actual version of meme is not compatible with NLR Parser.
-Use meme 4.9.1.

 Don't worry about setting up the Apache webserver.
 You just need MAST, so the quick install is sufficient.

+NLR-Parser in the current release is not compatible with meme-suite versions above 4.9.1.
+If you want to use a newer version of meme-suite, please switch to the branch [nlr_parser3](https://github.com/steuernb/NLR-Annotator/tree/nlr_parser3).

 ### JRE 1.6